ultimatemember/docs-v3/um-stripe/developer/beta-testing.md

 	</li>
 </ol>

-To report an issue, please use our [support ticket page](http://ultimatemember.com/support/ticket/).
+To report an issue or submit a feedback, please use our [support ticket page](http://ultimatemember.com/support/ticket/).